glow.geometry_layouts package

 - Type:

-The ID of the cell face object used in the current SALOME study.
+The ID associated to the surface in the SALOME study.

 - Type: